 Have an eye for detail.

-As the PM you need to have an overview of all the activities involved in the project.
+As the Project Management you need to have an overview of all the activities involved in the project.
 However, you also need to pay close attention to the details of what’s involved in the work.
 This will inevitably mean that you’re looking at areas of work that are beyond your personal knowledge/experience.
 You must feel at ease with doing this as otherwise there is a risk that you will miss the beginning of problems – which can be rectified relatively easily if caught early enough.
 Also, failure to pay attention to detail could mean that you accept a report that a particular phase of the job is completed when, in actual fact, it is incomplete or there are errors in it.
 In which case you will end up wasting time reconvening the working group to rectify the matter.
 So, your attention to detail will save you time and the project money in the long run.